 3g.How will we support the Emotional and Social Development of your child?

-Personal and Social Development (PSD) including emotional development is a core curriculum area for all pupils.
+Personal and Social Development (PSD) including emotional development and nurture provision is a core curriculum entitlement for all pupils.
 In addition, in order to meet the needs of all our pupils, the school accesses the following specialists’ provision: